Superconductivity of repulsive spinless fermions with sublattice potentials

 In the weak coupling regime ($V/D \lessapprox 0.3$), we perform FRG calculations~\cite{RevModPhys.84.299,Dupuis_2021} at the one-loop level.
-We only include the static self-energy and the static effective interaction.
-The inclusion of the static self-energy has been shown to cover already the relevant physics in disordered systems~\cite{Markhof_2018}, here taking care of possible further increase of the band-gap.
-For our simulations we use the TU$^2$FRG~\cite{Hauck_2022} which has been demonstrated to fulfill in the FRG equivalence class~\cite{Beyer_2022}.
-We distinguish different phases in our FRG simulations by inspection of the eigenvectors corresponding to the largest eigenvalue of each diagrammatic channel.
+We only include the static self-energy and the static two-particle interaction.
+More particle processes are only included as virtual processes in the two-particle vertex.
+The inclusion of the static self-energy has been shown to cover already the relevant physics in one-dimensional (1D) systems~\cite{Markhof_2018} and can be argued to cover the relevant physics more generally by power counting arguments~\cite{RevModPhys.84.299}.
+The static self-energy incorporates possible further increases of the band gap and deformations of the Fermi surface.
+For our simulations, we use the unified truncated unity (dubbed $\mathrm{TU}^{2}$) approach~\cite{Profe_2022} merging real and momentum space, which has been demonstrated to fulfill in the FRG equivalence class~\cite{Beyer_2022}.
+We distinguish different phases in our FRG simulations by inspecting the eigenvectors corresponding to the largest eigenvalue of each diagrammatic channel.
 Each of these channels corresponds to a different type of instability and the symmetry of the eigenvector gives the symmetry of the ordering.
-The Fourier transformation of these eigenvectors at the $B$-sublattice are visualized as insets in Fig.~\ref{fig:pd}.
-In the strong coupling regime ($V/D \gtrapprox 0.5$), we use DMRG~\cite{White, mcculloch2008infinite} to obtain ground states on infinite cylinder geometry~\cite{CNT}.
-We consider cylinders with up to 8 sites along the circumference.
+The Fourier transformation of these eigenvectors at the $B$ sublattice are visualized as insets in Fig.~\ref{fig:pd}.
+In the strong-coupling regime ($V/D \gtrapprox 0.5$), we use DMRG~\cite{White, mcculloch2008infinite} to obtain ground states on infinite cylinder geometries~\cite{CNT}.
+We consider cylinders with up to eight sites along the circumference.
 The counterpart of 2D superconductivity on the cylinder cannot retain long-range order because of the Mermin-Wagner theorem.
-But the pair correlation is expected to be dominant over single-particle correlation.
-In most common cases, the single-particle excitation of a quasi-1D system is fully gapped, see e.g. Ref.~\cite{peng2022enhanced}; the single particle correlation length $\xi_1$ is finite while the pair correlation length $\xi_2$ can diverge.
-Thus, an observation of estimated $\xi_2 \gg \xi_1$ serves as evidence for such pairing.
-The DMRG estimation usually sets lower bounds for correlation lengths, which become tighter for increasing the number of variational parameters characterized by bond dimension $\chi$~\cite{pollmann2009theory}.
+However, the pair correlation is expected to be dominant over single-particle correlation.
+In most common cases, the single-particle excitation of a quasi-1D system is fully gapped (see, e.g., Ref.~\cite{peng2022enhanced}); the single particle correlation length $\xi_1$ is finite, while the pair correlation length $\xi_2$ can diverge.
+Thus, observation of estimated $\xi_2 \gg \xi_1$ serves as evidence for such pairing.
+The DMRG estimation~\cite{Zauner_2015,PhysRevB.104.195126,pollmann2009theory} usually sets lower bounds for correlation lengths, which become tighter with an increasing number of variational parameters characterized by bond dimension $\chi$~\cite{pollmann2009theory}.